Irreligion in Latin America: Haiti

 In Haiti, only 1% is not religious.

 Honduras

 According to World Religion Database, 2.04% is non-religious (atheist or agnostic).

 Mexico

 According to 2020 census by the National Institute of Statistics and Geography (INEGI), 8 percent of population is non-religious (5% of atheists convinced), increasing from 5 percent in 2010.
 A survey question in 2006 by CID-Gallup about religious importance revealed that almost 30% of Mexican consider religion as not important.
 According to World Population Review, 38% of the Mexican population is irreligious.

 Nicaragua

-Nicaragua experienced a growth of non-religious between census 1995 and 2005, were more than 15% were classified as none, and 3% classified as convided atheist.
+Nicaragua experienced a growth of non-religious between census 1995 and 2005, were more than 15% were classified as none, and 3% classified as convinced atheist.
 According to free sources, nearly 20% of Nicaraguans are unaffiliated.

 Panama

 About 5% of Panamanians are irreligious (3% non-religious and 2% atheists).

 Puerto Rico

 Irreligion in Puerto Rico is relatively recent and has grown in recent years; about 11.1% of Puerto Ricans have no religion (6% non-religious and 5.1% atheists).